holmesrichards/pmf/Docs/tolerances.md

 Note how with an error in the second or fourth coefficient, in addition to the leveling off of the amplitude at DC, the phase flips 180° at around 300 to 500 Hz.

 Even with a 0.1% error the amplitude below about 200 Hz is significantly higher than with perfect coefficients, though probably not large enough to be objectionable in most situations.
-The phase flip occurs about 200 Hz, and may or may not be important if mixing with other signals of the same frequency.
+The phase flip occurs about 200 Hz, and may or may not be important at this small amplitude if mixing with other signals of the same frequency.

 ![HP4_0.1%](../Images/hp4pole001.png)